Call today 01474 853856

 Kings Lodge (the office we are in today) was actually a famous (most would say infamous) hangout for rockers (mods weren’t welcome) called Johnson’s Cafe.
 Bikers memorabilia and photos dating back to the 60s, hang in our office today.

-Kings Lodge is used as a nightclub firstly trading as Oscar’s and then the notorious King’s Disco where many now well-respected local businessmen enjoyed their first (and probably under-age) alcoholic drink.
+Kings Lodge is used as a nightclub firstly trading as Oscar’s and then the notorious Kings Lodge Disco where many now well-respected local businessmen enjoyed their first (and probably under-age) alcoholic drink and is where DJ Pete Tong started his career.
 At the end of the 80s, the disco closes and the building falls into disrepair.

 Malcolm Palmer is approached to take over a practice in Longfield called Taylor Roalfe which had traded for 26 years.
 The new business with Malcolm at the helm trades as part of a Medway based practice called Stephen Hill Partnership.
 The real journey begins when the firm employs its first trainee, a fresh-faced Peter Baldwin who today is one of our Board members as Head of IT.
 For the next few years, the practice will take on one new trainee a year.